-On a team level, the different tools paired with SharePoint (like Designer, Reporting Services) allow teams to interact more with their company data sources without the involvement of IT.
+The different tools paired with SharePoint (like Designer, Reporting Services) allow teams to interact more with their company data sources without the involvement of IT or “database” knowledge.
 The tools allow the data to become more focused to serve the needs of the team in question.
 This strengthens collaboration and makes the process more efficient by removing the need for IT to customize and tailor the data for the team’s specific purpose.

-Where SharePoint shines is with self-service BI.
-I believe it is a non-controversial statement to say that employees want to make correct, informed decisions, but it is sometimes difficult to account for all the factors involved or the work required to make an informed decision is too much.
 SharePoint allows individuals to define the parameters of reports themselves, generally with the purpose of answering a specific business question.
-This means that quickly and simply they can get the information they need out of the company’s data.
+This means employees can get the information they need out of the company’s data.
 More robust environments may include non-company data sources like historical price trends, price of fuel, industry trends, or anything else that will help employees make more intelligent decisions.
 Power BI will further empower individual business users by letting them connect to company data sources, pull what they need, and create clean, interactive dashboards.